 - F: Bit of a sherry shit at the end.

-- C: The first-fill sherry trumps the distillery which is never good for balance.
-Pretty sure I found this the case last time but was less tolerant to the sherry today.
+- C: The first-fill sherry trumps the distillate which is never good for balance.
+I found this to the case on my first visit, but I was far less tolerant to the sherry today.

 Scores 84 points